 NO. Limitation periods for the CRT are still in place.
 The order of the Minister of Public Safety says that administrative tribunals can decide for themselves whether or not to suspend their mandatory limitation periods during the state of emergency.
-Section 2 of the order suspends limitation periods and other mandatory deadlines for starting a legal proceeding in court.
-This does not apply to the CRT and limitation periods and other mandatory time periods continue to apply.

 The CRT has so far said that they expect to operate normally and will not be suspending their limitation periods during the state of emergency given that most of their work is already online.
 They do, however, have discretion to extend time periods on a case-by-case basis.

 The CRT will also consider waiving fees for people who cannot afford CRT fees due to COVID-19.
 If you file your application for dispute resolution late because of the pandemic, explain this in your application.
 If you are a party to a CRT dispute and you need an extension of time or cannot pay, due to COVID-19, just contact them with your Dispute Number and the reason for your request.